ADKaster/eece-capstone/README.md

 The project requires TI's Code Composer Stuido Version 7 (ccsv7).
 This is necessary for the cross-compiler as well as TI's SimpleLink SDK.

-* Download Code composer studio [here](http://processors.wiki.ti.com/index.php/Download_CCS)
+* Download Code composer studio version 7.2 [here](http://processors.wiki.ti.com/index.php/Download_CCS)
 * Ensure that Code Composer studio will be installed at ~/ti (or $HOME/ti or /home/<username>/ti) on linux, or C:/ti on Windows.
+* Click the two checkboxes for SimpleLink MSP432 and SimpleLink CC13XX support.
-* Perform all installation steps per TI's wiki as linked above
+* Perform all  other installation steps per TI's wiki as linked above
 * On the "Getting Started" page, click the "Browse Examples" option to open the Resource Explorer.
 Alternatively, if the Resource Explorer is already open, navigate to that tab.
 * Open the tree on the left side of the Resource Explorer titled "Software"
-* Click on the name text (not the folder) for "SimpleLink MSP432 SDK - v:1.30.00.40" If a newer version is available, use version 1.30.00.40 instead.
+* Click on the name text (not the folder) for "SimpleLink MSP432 SDK - v:1.40.00.28" If a newer version is available, use version 1.40.00.28 instead.
 * The right pane should show the